 The Good Will Hunting bench in Boston Public Garden.
 The characters of Robin Williams and Matt Damon had a conversation on this bench during one of the most intense scenes from the movie.

 And if you are a fan of visiting movie locations, find the Good Will Hunting bench, on which Robin Williams and Matt Damon had a talk in the Oscar-winning movie.
-Use this map to find the bench, it is marked #5.
+Here’s the location of the bench on Google Maps.

-North of Boston Public Garden is located one of the most beautiful neighborhoods in Boston – Beacon Hill.
-With its narrow streets, brick sidewalks, historic homes with intricate iron work, and brass door knobs, Beacon Hill is one of those places where you wander around imagining what your life would be like if you had a couple million dollars laying around.
+North of the Boston Public Garden is located one of the most beautiful neighborhoods in Boston – Beacon Hill.
+With its narrow streets, historic homes with intricate iron work and brass door knobs, Beacon Hill is the kind of neighborhood I always imagine mysel living in, if only I had a couple million dollars in my bank account.

 You can follow this map for a self-guided tour of Beacon Hill or simply walk around aimlessly – you’ll find gorgeous historic homes at every turn.
 Make sure you stop by Massachusetts State House, which is impossible to miss thanks to its grand golden dome, and take a picture at Acorn Street, the most photographed street in Boston built of river stones from Charles River.